mixedrealityiot/OBD-II_MQTT_HoloLens/README.md

 # Folder Structure

 - **HoloLens** - Contain the Unity project for the HoloLens app that includes the UI and the code to receive and display data from an MQTT broker.
-- **mkr1000** - Contains the Arduino sketch (.ino) file that polls a vehicle's OBD-II port for Coolant Temperature, Current RPM and Fuel and sends the data to an MQTT broker over Wi-Fi.
+- **Sphere_HighLevelApp** - Contains the Azure Sphere source code that polls a vehicle's OBD-II port for Coolant Temperature, Current RPM and Fuel and sends the data to an MQTT broker over Wi-Fi.

 # References